pipe-cd/tutorial/tutorial/content/en/30-installation/piped.md

 description: "Run a Piped agent"
 ---

-In this page, you will run a Piped agent on local, which is a single binary.
+In this page, you will run a Piped agent on local as a single binary.

-This corresponds to `(2)` in the following figure.
+This corresponds to `(3)` in the following figure.
 ![local architecture](/images/architecture.png)

 ## Installation